surrealdb/surrealist/README.md

   <img src="https://img.shields.io/github/contributors/StarlaneStudios/surrealist">
 </p>

 Surrealist is a simple to use Browser and Desktop based query playground and database explorer for [SurrealDB](https://surrealdb.com/).
 You can connect to any SurrealDB server and execute queries in a graphical interface, including table & variable auto completion, syntax highlighting, and much more.
 Switch to the explorer view to browse database tables, edit record contents, and traverse graph relationships.
+Use the designer view to create or modify your database schema, and manage logins and scopes with the authentication view.

 ## Features
 - 📌 Multi-tab query editing
 - ⚡ SurrealQL syntax highlighting
 - 🔍 Database explorer & record inspector
+- ✏️ Full schema creation and modification
+- 🔒 Manage database logins & scopes
 - 📋 Automatic table name completion
 - 💫 Support for multiple queries in one request
-- ✏️ Define variables in a seperate panel
 - 🔭 Start a local database directly from the application
 - 📜 Query history & Query favoriting